 This is a classic kindness idea that is becoming harder to do as more meters become electronic.
 If you are able to find an old-school coin meter, try this out!

 Learn More: Internet Of Kindness

-18. Bring in the Neighbor's Garbage Can
+18. Take Out or Bring In the Neighbor’s Garbage Can

 19. Volunteer at the Local Animal Shelter